|Skip Navigation Links|

 Some data services can run in either a scalable or non-scalable mode.
 These services permit you to specify a value of True or False for the Scalable property at the time that the resource is created.
 If this property is set to True on a resource, the resource is said to be in “scalable mode.”
 The resource then must be contained in a scalable mode resource group, that is, a group that can have its Maximum_primaries property set to a value that is greater than 1.

-For a data service that can only run in scalable mode, the Scalable property is implicitly True for resources of this type, and cannot be changed by the administrator.
+For a data service that can only run in scalable mode, the Scalable property is implicitly True for resources of this type, and cannot be changed by the adminstrator.

 You can change the Load_balancing_weights and Port_list properties at any time, even while the resource is online.
 Network_resources_used and Load_balancing_policy are set when the resource is created, and you cannot edit these properties afterward.
 Depending on how the resource type is implemented, these properties might have default values, or you might be required to provide values when you create the resource.

-A scalable service instance running on a particular node needs to be able to reply to clients over the public networks.
-The RGM automatically monitors the health of the public networks on nodes where scalable services are to run, and might bring down a scalable service instance on a particular node if the public network becomes inaccessible from that node.
+A scalable service instance running on a particular node or zone needs to be able to reply to clients over the public networks.
+The RGM automatically monitors the health of the public networks on nodes or zones where scalable services are to run, and might bring down a scalable service instance on a particular node or zone if the public network becomes inaccessible from that node or zone.
 If you disable monitoring on a scalable resource by using the clresource unmonitor command, these network checks are disabled.